tkubica12/kubernetes-demo/docs/aks.md

 - [Virtual Nodes](#virtual-nodes)
 - [Windows nodes](#windows-nodes)

-You can build basic simple cluster as simple as running this command:
+You can build basic cluster as simple as running this command:

 ```bash
 az aks create -g MyResourceGroup -n MyManagedCluster